Government and Politics

 This major is designed to prepare students for careers in government service, law, and other positions which require an understanding of governmental policy and procedure.
 The program also prepares students for careers as social science teachers at the secondary or elementary level.
 Foundational coursework is complemented by electives in a variety of topics (such as American government, foreign policy, human rights advocacy, European politics, and more).
 The curriculum culminates with an internship experience, options for foreign study, and a capstone senior seminar and thesis.

-Government and Politics Major
+Government and Politics at Utica College

 Government and politics majors develop skills that may be applied to a broad spectrum of professional endeavors, including local, state, and federal government; law; business or non-profit; and education.
 UC government and politics alumni have taken leadership positions at: